3raxton/spicetify-custom-apps-and-extensions/copy-to-clipboard/README.md

 ## Note

+Use `copytoclipboard.js` for Spotify <v1.1.56 and Spicetify <v1.2.1.

+Use `copytoclipboard2.js` for Spotify >v1.1.59 and Spicetify >v2.0.0.

-Some text can't copy, like playlist name, it shows error like this:
+Some text can't copy, it shows error like this:

 ![error](error.png)